LibraUIT/crawler/README.md

 You can write your function using with `get_doc` method.

-All data wil export with `out.txt` file at root folder of your project.
+All data wil export with `images.txt` file at root folder of your project.